data-weirdo/data-weirdo/README.md

 - Internship at High-Frequency Trading Team, B-brick (2019.12~2020.02)

 ### :boom: Interests
+- Healthcare, Biochemistry, Network
-- Deep Learning, Graph/Network, Reinforcement Learning
+- ML/DL, Graph Network, Reinforcement Learning

 <!--
 **data-weirdo/data-weirdo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.